 Tragically whilst out deer stalking recently we came across one such victim.
 Having been struck by a wayward shot from ‘hunter unknown’, the deer had undoubtedly run with the herd for some time before succumbing to the wound.

 Clearly if you stalk deer for long enough accidents will happen and shot’s will be placed imperfectly.
-In my experience these shots will usually be the result of shooting in poor light and at long distances.
+In my experience these shots will usually be the result of shooting in poor light and at extended ranges.

-If I were to speculate as to the reason for this, I would suggest that when the image of the deer is less clear in the rifle scope the shooters concentration is drawn to the larger more identifiable mass of the body, the aim will usually follow suit and in so doing draw the bullet toward the gut.
+If I were to speculate as to the reason for this, I would suggest that when the image of the deer is less clear in the rifle scope the shooters concentration is drawn to the larger more identifiable mass of the body, the aim will usually follow suit and in so doing, it will draw the bullet toward the gut.

-Lesson’s?
-Well my advice would of course be to avoid long distance shots beyond your capability.
+Lessons?
+Well my advice would be to avoid long distance shots beyond your capability.
 Avoid shooting in very poor light, and keep your shot placement forward.
 Even if you just clip the front of the neck you will get a strong bleed, or else you will get a clean miss.
 Too far back however and your chances of recovery diminish rapidly.

 Don’t let the type of image shown above be the result of your having stretched your ability, no self respecting deer stalker wants this type of thing on their conscience.